485 Comments

 Andy Reed's avatar

 She's been doing that for 30 years.
-It began with snide remarks about Dubya, but when the Clintons arrived in DC she went all out.
+It began with snide remarks about GHW Bush, and later about Dubya, but when the Clintons arrived in DC she went all out.
 Way beyond snide, or snark, to dishonestly nasty.
 And she's maintained the irritating voice against Obama and Biden -- but never against a Republican.

 Yes.
 And she never ends a column.
 It’s as if she had too much snark and not enough space and she just copped off the conclusion.
 Not how I was taught to write.
 Oh, then there is the “ Kevin problem.”